Radost Bokel: Life

+father, whom she never met.
+In an interview from 2022 she stated, I have Romani roots.
+In Frankfurt, Bokel did her Abitur at the Gymnasium Schillerschule.
+It was at this time that she gained her first stage experience: she spent the afternoons in a day-care center, with whom she performed as Eliza in My Fair Lady and as Mowgli in Jungle Book at performances in old people's homes occurred.

 Bokel works as an actress in Germany.
-As a child, she starred in the film Momo.
-Later she appeared in several other German films.
+As a child, she starred in the film Momo Later she appeared in several other German films.
 In 2008, Bokel married singer Tyler Woods with whom she has a son.
 The marriage ended in divorce in 2015; Bokel lives in Germany.